 You must think I’m speaking from a bias.
 I am.
 I admit it.
 I own the hotel, along with my best friend, Sally Ford.
 We grew up across a cow pasture from one another, in Portland where we still live today.
 Her brother, Ken Peyton, managed the hotel for 22 years.
 It is a small business, a family business.

-has just dessert and coffee, and live classical music.
-It’s very busy on weekends making it hard for me to get away.
-But in the middle of the week I head down to Newport (a two and a half hour drive from Portland) and help out, but mostly just partake in the Sylvia Beach Hotel.
-I’m sure I’ve stayed there more than anyone and have seen the magic happen continuously.
+I’m sure I’ve stayed at the Sylvia Beach Hotel more than anyone and have seen the magic happen continuously.
 Some people become relaxed, some invigorated, some develop wide smiles across their faces!
 Some don’t look up from the book they’re reading until it’s finished (and they think they’re in paradise!)
 Some finish manuscripts they’ve been writing!
 Some come up with grand ideas.
 Some just make decisions that have been so hard until now.
 (This is one of the great secrets of the hotel…it’s a perfect place to make up your mind….or a turn in your life…or resolutions!
 It’s just such a good place to think!)

 Some guests say the hotel is such a romantic place to celebrate anniversaries, or honeymoon.
 But it is also a wonderful place to go with a friend, or your mom, or your daughter, or old college roommate.
 It is also a great place to go by yourself, and never for a minute feel awkward being alone.
 You may have all the privacy you want, yet be in “the good company of strangers”, too.
 It’s a good place for men to be alone, or women.
 Young or old.
 It’s a great place to bring a group of people who have a project to work on or a problem to solve.
 It’s even a good place to make friends or fall in love.

 My favorite part of the experience is the shared meals.
-Breakfast comes with the room rate and is enjoyed by all at our tables of 8 in the Tables of Content dining room.
+Breakfast comes with the room rate and is enjoyed by all at our tables in the Tables of Content dining room.
 And the food and company are both delightful.
 But dinner is even better.
 Not all the dinner guests are from the hotel; there are also locals and people visiting the area.
 But we all eat together.
 Dinner is served every evening.
 Our chefs have been here for many years now.
 They are always incorporating local, fresh foods into their cuisines.
-The food is served family-style (you have a choice of 4 entrees) and is out of this world.
 It is always fabulous.
 If I didn’t totally believe it I wouldn’t have the nerve to write it here.
 I have often been told “that was probably one of the best meals I’ve ever had.”
 But on top of that, the dinner conversations are what brings me the greatest pleasure.
 Our guests are from all over the country, and sometimes out of the country, and they’re thoughtful, curious, and high spirited.

 If the table is willing, we play “Two Truths and A Lie”!
 I’m addicted to the game!
 (So if you make reservations to come to the hotel when I’m there, and you’ve got good stories, please ask to sit at my table!
 I promise you a great time!)